Design-based theory for Lasso adjustment in randomized block experiments and rerandomized experiments: Blocking, rerandomization, and Lasso adjustment

-The asymptotic coverage rate of this confidence interval is greater than or equal to $1 - \alpha$, and its length is less than or equal to those based on the estimated asymptotic distributions of $\htu$ in the stratified randomization and stratified rerandomization cases.
-Therefore, $\htlt$ is the most efficient estimator among all the considered estimators for unequal propensity scores.
+If the treatment effects within each coarse block are constant; that is, $\ti = \tm$ for all $i \in [m]$, then we have $\Smestmesc = 0$.
+If further the average treatment effects across fine blocks are constants, i.e., ${\tau}_{[m]} ={\tau}_{f}$ for all $m\in\mathcal{A}_f$, $\hslt^2$ is a consistent estimator of $\slt^2$.
+In general, $\hslt^2$ is a conservative variance estimator.
+Given $0<\alpha <1$, let $q_{\alpha/2}$ denote the upper $\alpha/2$ quantile of the standard normal distribution.
+Based on Theorems~\ref{thm:srr2} and \ref{thm:srr2var}, we can construct an asymptotically valid $1 - \alpha$ confidence interval for $\tau$: $\big[\htlt - q_{\alpha/2} {\hslt} / \sqrt{n}, \htlt + q_{\alpha/2} {\hslt} / \sqrt{n} \big]$, whose asymptotic coverage rate is greater than or equal to $1 - \alpha$.
+The length of this confidence interval is less than or equal to that based on the estimated asymptotic distributions of $\htu$ in the stratified randomization and stratified rerandomization cases.
+Therefore, $\htlt$ is the most efficient estimator for all the considered scenarios. \zk{We provide remarks for discussions and connections to the existing literature.}